Ministry of Health and Long-Term Care and Ministry of Health Promotion

 - Funding for health care practitioners (physicians, nurses, midwives)

-- Fraud prosecutions.
+- Fraud and personal health information breach prosecutions.

 Our major cases